 Now, we will give them training about Pando and where the data points are to be seen, and what they would be.
 They don’t need to understand all of our product but instead the importance of those data points.

 This way, the third-party project-manages end-to-end and drives the UAT conversation with the client.
-We have seen good results with this

 We loved how Pando’s journey from 0 to 20 has been focused on the value for the customer and looking at implementation beyond just delivery and go-live.
 There are lessons and takeaways for all of us - a shift to value delivery, focus on solid processes at every step, and customer relationship-building.
 Here are some of our key takeaways from the conversation.